 Along with a move to Arizona, I retired in 2012 to focus on art.
 I attended Arizona State University for a couple of semesters studying hand-built ceramics.
 In 2020, my wife and I moved to small community in southern Arizona, which supports my creativity and love for music.
 I enjoy making hand-built ceramics and sculptural pieces.
 Many of my two dimensional ceramic pieces become part of the collaborative pieces that Lori and I create.
 My love of music is now being nurtured as a DJ for the local volunteer radio station.

 I was born in a small southern town in Louisiana.
 My father was a talented woodworker making custom doors, staircases, cabinets, and furniture.
 I would often watch my father in his workshop building functional pieces and sometimes gifts for others.
 Possibly influenced by my father’s creativity, I went to college and earned a bachelor’s degree in art.
-Similar to Kirk, I spent much of my adult life pursuing responsible careers, only intermittently cultivating my creativity, until recently.
+Similar to Kirk, I spent much of my adult life pursuing responsible careers, only intermittently cultivating my creativity.